 And if we were to squeeze in a little shopping?
 What are the best boutiques in your opinion?

 My favorite is Salt, right on Water Street in town.
 Super trendy stuff.
 Awesome jewelry and bathing suit selection.
 They carry Boys And Arrows bathing suits, which are like, my fav ever.
 Milly and Grace is also very cute.
 It has an anthropology vibe going on.
 Cute homegoods and really cute clothes.
 Of course, both of these places (and everywhere else on Nantucket) are super expensive.
 But that doesn’t keep me from shopping because I have a real problem.

 Oh!
 Ladybird Lingerie is one of my new favorites.
 They have more than just lingerie, including loungewear and robes and stuff.
 Very cute.

-So if you’re considering a quick summer getaway, look no further than the beautiful island of Nantucket.
-With an incredible selection of beaches, restaurants, and shopping, Nantucket is the perfect destination.
-Take it from me—it’ll be some of the best 36 hours you’ll have all season!!!
+Now that you’ve gotten the inside scoop from a local, book that quick summer getaway and get your butt to the beautiful island of Nantucket.
+With an incredible selection of beaches, restaurants, and shopping, Nantucket is the perfect destination—I guarantee it’ll be some of the best 36 hours you’ll have all season.